 Term 2: Fire!

 Of course Term 2 is also a very busy term as we prepare for Christmas.
-We will be rehearsing our nativity production as well as learning about how Christmas is celebrated around the world.
+We will be learning about how Christmas is celebrated around the world.
 During the last 3 weeks of term we will be using the book Mog's Christmas Calamity in English.

 Science is also very important during this term and we will be finding out about materials and learning lots of great scientific vocabulary so listen out for your children impressing you with their knowledge!

 Welcome to Squirrel Class 2020-2021.
 We are so pleased to be back at school and cannot wait to start learning together again.
 In Term 1, Squirrels class will be learning about how to keep ourselves healthy.
 We will look at exercise, healthy eating and hygiene.
 We will be using the cookery corner a lot over the term and in Art will be learning about the famous artist: Archimboldo.